MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Devices.CloudPrint/Invoke-MgBetaRedirectPrintShareJob.md

 Redirecting a print job will only succeed if there is a printTask in a processing state on the associated print job, started by a trigger that the requesting app created.
 For details about how to use this API to add pull printing support to Universal Print, see Extending Universal Print to support pull printing.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Invoke-MgRedirectPrintShareJob](/powershell/module/Microsoft.Graph.Devices.CloudPrint/Invoke-MgRedirectPrintShareJob?view=graph-powershell-1.0)

 ## SYNTAX

 ### RedirectExpanded (Default)